Wadsworth Falls State Park

 Wadsworth Falls State Park, or simply Wadsworth Falls, is a public recreation and preserved natural area located on the Coginchaug River in the towns of Middletown and Middlefield, Connecticut.
-The state park's 285 acre offer trail hiking and fishing.
-Swimming and picnicking are allowed at the pond near the north entrance near 721 Wadsworth Street (CT Route 157) in Middletown.
+The state park's 285 acre offer trail hiking, fishing, swimming and picnicking.
 It is managed by the Connecticut Department of Energy and Environmental Protection.

 History

 The park bears the name of Colonel Clarence S. Wadsworth (1871–1941), an academic, linguist, conservationist, and member of the New York National Guard.
 Wadsworth developed the property that the park occupies in the early years of the 20th century as part of his Long Hill estate.
 He established the Rockfall Corporation as a charitable foundation to administer his properties and further his conservationist interests.
 Following his death, the corporation gave 267 acre of Wadsworth's estate to the people of Connecticut for preservation as Wadsworth Falls State Park.

 In 1996, the portion of the park that lies within the town of Middletown, some 130 acres, was added to the National Register of Historic Places as part of the Wadsworth Estate Historic District.
 The district's central feature, the Wadsworth Mansion at Long Hill, lies adjacent to the park and may be reached from the park by way of the purple-blazed hiking trail.